-The inFlow urinary prosthesis is intended to provide controlled bladder drainage for women with impaired detrusor contractility.
-The inFlow urinary prosthesis is a system with two components:
+The inFlow voiding prosthesis is intended to provide controlled bladder drainage for women with impaired detrusor contractility.
+The inFlow voiding prosthesis is a system with two components:

-- 1. The inFlow Intraurethral Valve-Pump (the "inFlow device") a single-use urethral insert with an internal valve-pump mechanism in a biocompatible silicone housing.
-The inFlow device is supplied sterile with its Introducer attached (Figure 1).
-It is intended for a maximum indwelling time of 29 days and is available in nine (9) sizes in order to accommodate individual patient anatomy. - The Activator a hand-held remote control required to operate the internal valve-pump mechanism in the inFlow device (Figure 2).
+- 1. The inFlow Intraurethral Valve-Pump (the "inFlow Device") a single-use urethral insert with an internal valve-pump mechanism in a biocompatible silicone housing.
+The inFlow Device is supplied sterile with its Introducer attached (Figure 1).
+It is intended for a maximum indwelling time of 29 days and is available in seven (7) sizes in order to accommodate individual patient anatomy. - The Activator a hand-held remote control required to operate the internal valve-pump mechanism in the inFlow Device (Figure 2).
 The Activator is powered by a rechargeable lithium battery and comes with a Base Station for recharging.

 Figure 1.
-The inFlow device as supplied with its disposable introducer (top) and after being deployed (bottom)
+The inFlow Device as supplied with its disposable introducer (top) and after being deployed (bottom)